GiLifshitz/Baby_sensor/README.md

 ## Software and Services
 - Arduino IDE: Software development environment used for writing and uploading code to the ESP32 boards.
 It includes libraries and tools for interfacing with hardware components.
-- ThingSpeak: A cloud-based platform for data logging and visualization.
+- ThingSpeak: A cloud-based IoT platform for data logging and visualization.
 Used to collect and display data from your sensors.
 Set up an account and configure your channel to integrate with your project.

 ## Instructions
 ### Setup